Grid plan: Early 19th century – Australasia

 In 1836 William Light drew up his plans for Adelaide, South Australia, spanning the River Torrens.
 Two areas south (the city centre) and north (North Adelaide) of the river were laid out in grid pattern, with the city surrounded by the Adelaide Park Lands.

 Hoddle Grid is the name given to the layout of Melbourne, Victoria, named after the surveyor Robert Hoddle, who marked it out in 1837 establishing the first formal town plan.
 This grid of streets, laid out when there were only a few hundred settlers, became the nucleus for what is now a city of over 5 million people, the city of Melbourne.
 The unusual dimensions of the allotments and the incorporation of narrow 'little' streets were the result of compromise between Hoddle's desire to employ the regulations established in 1829 by previous New South Wales Governor Ralph Darling, requiring square blocks and wide, spacious streets and Bourke's desire for rear access ways (now the 'little' streets, for example Little Collins Street).

 The city of Christchurch, New Zealand, was planned by Edward Jollie in 1850.

 Town acre

-The term "town acre" (often spelt with initial capital letters) may have originated with Edward Gibbon Wakefield, who was involved in various schemes to promote the colonisation of South Australia in the 1830s, and, as founder of the New Zealand Company, the plans for Wellington, New Plymouth and Nelson.
-All of these towns were laid out on a grid plan, so it was easy to divide the land into plots of an acre (approximately 0.4 ha.), and these became known as town acres.
+The term "town acre" (often spelt with initial capital letters) may have originated with Edward Gibbon Wakefield who, in the 1830s, was involved in various schemes to promote the colonisation of South Australia and its capital, Adelaide, and, as founder of the New Zealand Company, the plans for Wellington, New Plymouth and Nelson.
+All of these towns were laid out on a grid plan, so it was easy to divide the land into acre plots of one chain by one furlong, 66 by 660 ft (approximately 0.4 ha.), and these became known as town acres.
 Adelaide was divided into 1042 Town Acres.
 Maps showing the divisions of the town acres are available for Adelaide, Nelson, and Wellington.